paylike/api-docs/README.md

 - cards expire
 - a card could be reported stolen between payments
 - the card may not have sufficient funds
-- a host of things will go wrong
+- banks might decline for no apparent reason

-Your flow should gracely handle these failures and allow affected users to pay with another card.
+Your flow should gracely handle failures and allow users to pay with another card and as a regular transaction.

-This is the reason you should avoid using the "save card" part of our frontend SDK for anything else than updating the card of an existing customer - the transaction is **more likely to be successful with a regular payment**.
+Due to some banks not accepting recurring payments (CVC-less) a transaction is **more likely to be successful with a regular payment** thus you should favor regular transactions and use our "new transaction from existing" as an optimization - don't save card details upfront if you can avoid it, that's also good conversion karma.

-Instead present the user with the initial payment and ask your user whether they want to subscribe to future payments.
-On the next payment you simply try creating a transaction - if it fails, ask the user to do the payment manually and restart the process.
+Present the user with the initial payment (regular transaction with CVC) and ask your user whether they want to subscribe to future payments.
+On the next payment you simply try creating a transaction - if it fails, ask the user to do the payment manually (with CVC) and restart the process.

 An example flow could look like this: